 OVERVIEW: The Fidelity Foundation is the philanthropic arm of Fidelity Investments, the multinational financial services corporation.
-Its philanthropic giving is large-scale, and focuses on several categories, among which arts and culture is one.
+Its philanthropic grantmaking is large-scale and prioritizes two categories: Arts & Culture and Community Development & Social Services.

-IP TAKE: The Fidelity Foundation has made arts and culture, including dance, a primary focus of its philanthropic pursuits.
+IP TAKE: The Fidelity Foundation makes arts and culture, including dance, a priority in its philanthropic pursuits.
 In line with its corporate ethos, it takes a rigorous business-model approach to the types of projects it funds, even in this realm.

 PROFILE: The Fidelity Foundation was established in 1965 as the philanthropic arm of Fidelity Investments, the U.S.-based multinational financial services corporation.
-As the foundation states, it seeks “projects from organizations of regional or national importance throughout the United States.
+The foundation seeks “projects from organizations of regional or national importance throughout the United States.
 High-impact projects with potential to inform or influence the nonprofit sector are of particular interest.”
 The Fidelity Foundation focuses on two areas of giving: Arts & Culture and Community Development & Social Services.

 As befits the philanthropic arm of an investment firm, the Fidelity Foundation adopts a rigorous business-model approach as its granting criteria.
-It doesn’t shy away from this approach just because it seeks to fund arts and culture.
-On the contrary, the foundation looks for “strategic, transformative projects that have the potential to substantially increase the grantee's impact, efficiency or long-term sustainability.”
+It even applies this approach to its arts and culture funding.
+Indeed, the foundation looks for “strategic, transformative projects that have the potential to substantially increase the grantee's impact, efficiency or long-term sustainability.”
 Within those constructs, it seeks to invest grant money in projects that are:

 Planning Initiatives, such as funding for “project consultants to develop strategic, business, technology and other types of plans;”

 High-Impact Technology Projects “that can substantially increase an organization's efficiency, effectiveness and sustainability;”

-In other words, the Fidelity Foundation wants to support projects that are very big in scope, and expects your vision for your dance program—and your organization’s growth—to be rigorously planned.
+In other words, the Fidelity Foundation seeks to support projects that are big in scope and rigorously planned.